KartofellFirst/Hotoe/README.md

 <sub>4.
 Contributing issues</sub><br>
 How my friend from MacOS will contribute if I use `layer_shell_qt`?<br>
 He can't.
-He's forced to use QEMU or make platform bridges (it will still not look the same tho).
+He's forced to use QEMU or make platform bridges.

 Hotoe made to solve this problem. <br>
-Design the prototype together, optimize alone on your favorite gtk/qt/whatever else you decide to use..<br>
+Design the prototype together, optimize alone using your favorite gtk/qt/whatever else you want.<br>
 <br>
 The neat part is that this works with not-friends too.
 We expand the range of possible contributors for your project already from "picking a framework" stage of planning.